All Night (Beyoncé song)

-"All Night" is a song recorded by American singer Beyoncé for her sixth studio album, Lemonade (2016).
+"All Night" is a song by American singer Beyoncé.
+It is the eleventh track on her sixth studio album, Lemonade (2016), released through Parkwood Entertainment and Columbia Records.
+The song's music video is part of Beyoncé's 2016 film Lemonade, aired on HBO alongside the album's release.

 The song was written by Diplo, Beyoncé, Henry Allen, Timothy Thomas, Theron Thomas, Ilsey Juber, Akil King, and Jaramye Daniels.
 Diplo, Beyoncé, and Allen co-produced the track.

 A reggae-tinged track, "All Night" features "sprinklings" of horns and strings in its instrumentation, while sampling the brass line from "SpottieOttieDopaliscious" written by OutKast (André Benjamin, Antwan Patton) and Sleepy Brown (Patrick Brown).
 The song was sent to Italian radio as the album's fifth single on December 2, 2016.
 Lyrically, the song focuses on forgiveness and rebuilding trust after infidelity, with the protagonist trying to rekindle the passion with her lover.
 The song's music video is part of a one-hour film with the same title as its parent album, originally aired on HBO which premiered in April 2016.

 Critical response

 The song received critical acclaim from critics upon release.
 Entertainment Weekly listed "All Night" at number 15 on their list of best songs of the year, with the editor Leah Greenblat commenting "It makes sense that a sweet, tender lullaby of a love song would garner less attention in the immediate wake of Mrs. Carter's firebomb Lemonade revelations, but it would be a shame to miss this low-key stunner, one of the all-time finest odes to a subject pop music hardly ever deigns sexy enough to address: long-term monogamy."
 Consequence of Sound included the song at number 38 on their year-end ranking and USA Today, at number 3.
 The song would later be voted in Village Voice's Pazz & Jop the 46th best single of 2016.